Human Development & Family Studies

 HDFS News and Information

-News: Kent State Student accepted into the ohio scholars in aging program
+News: Kent State Students accepted into the summer ohio scholars in aging program

-Congratulations to Jordan Stengel (Nursing Home Administration), who has been accepted into the Winter/Spring 2016 cohort of the Ohio Scholars in Aging Program jointly sponsored by the Ohio Department of Aging and Ohio Association of Gerontology and Education (OAGE).
+Congratulations to Julia Cuglewski (Gerontology), Karin Himstedt (Nursing Home Administration), Karli McDonald (Nursing Home Administration), Ana Petrovska (Nursing Home Administration), Genna Sink (Nursing Home Administration), and Charity Stackhouse (Nursing Home Administration), who have all been accepted into the Summer 2016 cohort of the Ohio Scholars in Aging Program jointly sponsored by the Ohio Department of Aging and Ohio Association of Gerontology and Education (OAGE).

 For more information, please visit the Ohio Scholars in Aging Program page on the OAGE website.

 News: New Minors in HDFS and Nonprofit Studies

 In an effort to better prepare students to meet the needs of area nonprofit and human service organizations the HDFS program offers minors in Human Development and Family Studies, Gerontology, and Nonprofit Studies.
 These minors are open to students from any major interested in contributing to the quality of life and well being of individuals and families across the lifespan.
 Please contact Dr. Kelly Cichy at email@example.com or Kathy Bergh at firstname.lastname@example.org for more information.

 News: 2015 EHHS Hall of Fame Recent Alumni Award Recipient, Mary Beddell